MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/website-powerapps-link.md

 You can use the **Actions** tab in the PC app in Microsoft Dynamics 365 Guides to add a website link or a Power Apps link to a Step card.

-- **Website link.** You can add a website link to a step so that operators can see and interact with information outside of [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].
+- **Website link.** Add a website link to a step so that operators can see and interact with information outside of [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].
 For example, you might want to provide a link to a parts diagram, parts inventory system, analytics dashboard, or information about Internet of Things (IoT) sensors.
 Website links let authors create a seamless workflow for operators.

 - **Power Apps link.** [Power Apps](https://products.office.com/en-us/business/microsoft-powerapps) enables teams to create custom applications with low-code tools to solve unique business workflows.
 By combining Dynamics 365 Guides and Power Apps, you can extend